 Computers on networks across the world receive many such requests, which they bundle together in what is called a block.
 These machines then verify the authenticity of all the transactions in the block by solving complex cryptographic problems.
 Once the block is validated or mined, it gets added to the blockchain.
 The miner, or the computer, that does this gets paid for its effort.

-In a basic sense, cryptocurrency is simply electronic money, a concept that has been around since the 1990s.
-Various versions of cryptocurrencies came and went over the years without garnering much attention until Bitcoin came along in 2009.
+The concept of electronic money has been around since the 1990s.
+Many versions of cryptos came and went over the years without getting much notice until Bitcoin came along in 2009.

 Pros and Cons of Investing in Cryptocurrency

 No known benchmark for valuation

 - Potential for high returns: No return can be promised.
 Still, the value of Bitcoin has seen vast growth and volatility in recent years.
 In its 13-year history, Bitcoin has given average yearly returns of 180%, Bank of America reports.